The Federation Home

 The Federation architectural period evolved in Australia at the turn of the century when, in 1901, Australian colonies collectively became the Commonwealth of Australia.

-The Federation style (built mainly between 1900 and 1912) was an ornate building featuring decorative motifs.
-Australian flowers, the kangaroo and emu were all common on these homes, along with a sunrise motif on the front gable which celebrated the dawning of a new century.Federation houses were typically built in red brick or weatherboards, with a galvanised iron roof or terracotta roof tiles.
+Built mainly between 1900 and 1912, the Federation style was an ornate building featuring decorative motifs.
+Australian flowers, kangaroos and emus were all common on these homes.
+Another popular motif used was a sunrise on the front gable.
+This signified celebrating the dawning of a new century.

 The ends of gable and roof eaves had detailed wooden fretwork and ornate timber brackets.
 But also lead-light glass in the windows were often a feature.

 The Queenslander Home

-For more information on Architecture, or for any decorating or design matters, please contact the team at Inspired Spaces http://www.inspiredspaces.com.au/contact/
+For more information on Architecture, or for any decorating or design matters, please contact the team at Inspired Spaces https://www.inspiredspaces.com.au/contact/

-If you would like to read more on Architecture, take a look at our blog on Brutalist Architecture http://www.inspiredspaces.com.au/brutalist-architecture/ or on Art Nouveau http://www.inspiredspaces.com.au/art-nouveau-architecture/
+If you would like to read more on Architecture, take a look at our blog on Brutalist Architecture https://www.inspiredspaces.com.au/brutalist-architecture/ or on Art Nouveau https://www.inspiredspaces.com.au/art-nouveau-architecture/